 People usually are affected by post-polio syndrome during middle or late adult life, decades after they first developed polio, after a long period of stability.
 The new symptoms sometimes emerge after an illness or injury.

 Major symptoms include muscle weakness, pain, fatigue and, in some cases, wasting (atrophy) of the muscles that were involved during the polio infection, typically the legs.
 Additional problems can include intolerance to heat or cold, and difficulty swallowing, talking, breathing or sleeping.
 The syndrome also can cause abnormal muscle contractions, such as quivering or spasms, in small segments of a muscle.
 Worsening disability may cause social and psychological problems.

 There is no specific test that diagnoses post-polio syndrome.
 Instead, the diagnosis is made by confirming an old history of polio (based on history, physical examination and a muscle test called an electromyogram, or EMG).
 In addition to these, there needs to be a period of partial recovery after the initial illness and a long stable period without new symptoms (at least 10-20 years).
 Finally, other reasons why someone may be experiencing new symptoms need to be ruled out.

 Your doctor will ask about your medical history, especially your history of polio.
 A neurological exam can identify muscle weakness and atrophy.
 An EMG can help to diagnose this disease.
 In this procedure, small needles are inserted into several areas of muscle.
 Of note, EMGs are often done in conjunction with another test called nerve conduction studies (NCS) which don't typically use needles but instead have surface electrodes that deliver small amounts of electricity to test the nerves.
-When the diagnosis is uncertain, an electromyelogram can help to sort out whether weakness is caused by a muscle disease or by nerve problems.
+Sometimes, muscle biopsies are ordered, although these tests provide only supporting evidence—not proof—of the diagnosis.

 Post-polio syndrome worsens slowly over time.